Reviews of Maui’s Best Restaurants by price, diet, and area

 - If you stay in a condo instead of a hotel, you can eat at least breakfast, and some lunches or dinners, in your condo, to avoid the cost of restaurants for every meal.

 When you go to restaurants that you heard about here, let me know what you think.
 Do you agree with my reviews?
 Was one of the restaurants you tried especially good or bad?
-Is there some other restaurant that I should add to my Maui website which is not reviewed here yet?
-Write to me by using the Contact Us form at the bottom of any page.
+Is there some other restaurant that I should add to my Maui website which has not been reviewed here yet?